-Run or walk on your own, log your activity online, take photos in race “swag” and celebrate via social media using #DiversityinGI during Virtual ACG 2020 Annual Scientific Meeting, October 23 to 28.
+Registrants will run or walk on their own, log their activity online, take photos in race swag and celebrate via social media using #DiversityinGI during the ACG 2021 Annual Scientific Meeting.

-Note on Logistics: Register now!
-ACG is working with a virtual race company goneforarun.com who will ship the race tee by U.S. Mail.
-You download and print the race bib.
-The site will remain open until November 9, 2020 to post your times and photos.
+Note on Logistics: ACG is working with a virtual race company, goneforarun.com, and once you register goneforarun.com will ship the tee and medal by U.S. Mail, and you can download and print the race bib.

-Dr. Balzora and Dr. Gray hope this 5K virtual event will strengthen of the spirit of inclusion, representation and community that is at the center of the life of the College and offer a dose of healthy activity as we gather virtually for the upcoming ACG 2020 Annual Scientific Meeting.
+Dr. Balzora, Dr. Gray, and the ACG leaders who are part of this year’s Race Committee hope this 5K virtual event will grow of the spirit of inclusion, representation and community that is at the center of the life of the College and offer a dose of healthy activity as we gather for the upcoming ACG 2021 Annual Scientific Meeting.

 The College is deeply grateful to our Race Sponsors as champions of diversity in GI and partners in advancing clinical excellence and patient care.
 Thank you!

-Sophie M. Balzora, MD, FACG, NYU Langone Health
+Sophie M. Balzora, MD, FACG, Vice Chair, ACG Diversity, Equity & Inclusion Committee; NYU Langone Health

 Manasi Agrawal, MD, Icahn School of Medicine at Mount Sinai

 Adjoa N. Anyane-Yeboa, MD, MPH, Massachusetts General Hospital

 Tauseef Ali, MD, FACG, Chair, ACG Public Relations Committee; St. Anthony’s Hospital, Oklahoma City, OK